YottaDB/YDBDoc/ProgGuide/isv.rst

 Every OPEN device has a $X. However, M only accesses $X of the current device.
 Therefore, exercise care in sequencing USE commands and references to $X.

-Generally, YottaDB/GT.M increments $X for every character written to and read from the current device.
+Generally, YottaDB increments $X for every character written to and read from the current device.
 Usually, the increment is 1, but for a process in UTF-8 mode, the increment is the number of glyphs or codepoints (depends on the type of device).
 M format control characters, write filtering, and the device WIDTH also have an effect on $X.

 $X never equals or exceeds the value of the device WIDTH.
 Whenever it reaches the value equal to the device WIDTH, it gets reset to zero (0).

-YottaDB/GT.M follows the MDC Type A recommendation and permits an M routine to SET $X. However, SET $X does not automatically issue device commands or escape sequences to reposition the physical cursor.
+YottaDB follows the MDC Type A recommendation and permits an M routine to SET $X. However, SET $X does not automatically issue device commands or escape sequences to reposition the physical cursor.

 For more information, refer to “$X”.